Grants

 Review Process

-All applications will be evaluated through a two-stage review process comprising a peer review stage followed by a Local Review Panel (LRP).
-The review process will take about 6 months after application endorsement by HI.
+All applications will be evaluated through a single-stage review process by a Review Panel (RP).
+The review process will take about 4-5 months after application endorsement by HI.

 Grant Call Frequency